 Fort Myers Fishing Regulations

-With that in mind, there are strict regulations to follow when it comes to fishing for certain species.
+First and foremost, you should have in mind that there are strict regulations when it comes to fishing for certain species.
 Before you head out for your slice of fishing heaven, be sure to consult the FWC website for information on seasons, as well as the size and bag limits.

 Also, unless you’re fishing aboard a saltwater charter, you’ll need to get your Florida fishing license.
 Depending on which species you intend to target, you can opt for freshwater, saltwater, or a combo permit.
 Some exemptions do exist, and you can read about them in our dedicated Florida fishing license guide.